Feral Cat Trap-Neuter-Return (TNR) Program

 While in our care, the cats will receive the following veterinary services:

-– Ear tipping & Microchipping for Permanent Identification
+– Ear tipping and microchipping for permanent identification

-We do not offer relocation services for feral cats, as we don’t feel that it is in the best interest of the cat.
+We do not offer relocation services for feral cats, as we believe it is not in their best interest.

 TNR Application Form

-If you are in need of assistance with a feral cat, kittens or a cat colony, please fill out our TNR Program application and we will do our best to assist you.
-Our program can accommodate 100 TNR surgeries per year, so space is limited and colonies within our 40-50km radius are given first priority.
-If we are unable to help, we will offer some suggestions of other groups in your area who may be able to help.
+If you need assistance with a feral cat, kittens, or a cat colony, please fill out our TNR Program application.
+We will do our best to assist you.
+Our program can accommodate up to 100 TNR surgeries per year, so space is limited.
+Colonies within a 40-50 km radius are given first priority.
+If we are unable to help, we will provide suggestions for other groups in your area who may be able to assist.

 Interested in Learning More or Contributing?